thematrixmaster/cosine/README.md

 # Create a venv for this project using python 3.10
 uv venv --python 3.10

+# We use cuda/12.8 for this project, but other versions should be ok
+module load cuda/12.8

 # Activate the venv
 source .venv/bin/activate